 How to apply

-To apply for a Fundraising Permit at least 14 days before your event.
+To apply for a Fundraising Permit at least 10 business days before your event.

 Before you submit your application, you need to provide a letter from the charity organisation you are representing indicating that you are acting on their behalf.

-In most cases, permits are only issued for 1 location once a month for each organisation.
+In most cases, permits are only issued for one location once a month for each organisation.

 There is no fee for charity fundraising.